Alik-Agarwala/Alik-Agarwala_5017361/Week1/Module2DataStructuresAndAlgorithms/README.md

 ## Exercise 1: Inventory Management System

-### 1. Understand the Problem
+### Understand the Problem

-**Q1: Explain why data structures and algorithms are essential in handling large inventories.**
+**Explain why data structures and algorithms are essential in handling large inventories.**

 Efficient management of large inventories is vital for businesses.
 Data structures and algorithms are important for the following reasons: